 According to Witt and Benke (2006), the stage fear is primarily a fear of speaking in front of an audience.
 Just as public performance anxiety is divided into subtypes, the stage fear is also viewed in various public speaking contexts.

-Brodsky (1996) describes the stage fear as fear before or during presentation, incapability of coping with the increasing stress during presentation.
+Brodsky (1996) describes the stage fear as fear before or during the presentation, incapability of coping with the increasing stress during the presentation.
 According to Barlow (2000), the fear of public speaking is the feeling of having no control over a major event in the future.
 However, the idea of failure can be drastic to an individual’s self-esteem.

 Hart develops this idea further, adding that people react to situations related to the fear of public speaking with the fight-or-flight response.
 This means that our physiological system prepares us for either fighting or escaping.
 Although performing on stage doesn’t pose a physical danger, the possibility of failure is something that greatly affects the performer’s self-esteem.
 It brings out a similar reaction that occurs when one’s life stumbles.

-Andrew (1994) et al. also state that the stage fear is one of the hidden forms of social anxiety disorder.
+Andrew (1994) et al. also state that stage fear is one of the hidden forms of social anxiety disorder.
 Beck (2010) states the same and classifies the fear of public speaking as one of the specific types of social anxiety disorder.
 Fumark (2000) adds a bit to the point saying that the fear of public speaking is the most widespread form of social anxiety disorder.
 Moreover, Fumark describes one of the results of his own research, in which 77.1% of people suffering from social anxiety disorder were mainly prone to the fear of public speaking.

 As discussed above, SAD is a rather common occurrence, which affects about 13% of people.
 It is quite often a major obstacle to building relationships and can significantly decrease the quality of life.
 It also negatively affects studies and work.
 SAD often manifests when you’re a teenager or a young adult – a critical developmental period, making life even more difficult and having very long-term consequences.